astral-sh/ruff/crates/red_knot_python_semantic/docs/kind_of_types.md

 However, runtime subclassability does not correspond exactly to whether a class is closed or not.
 For example, the `bool` type is (correctly) decorated with `@final` in typeshed's stubs, indicating that the class cannot be subclassed at runtime.
-However, `bool` has two proper subtypes, `Literal[True]` and `Literal[False]`.
+However, `bool` has two proper subtypes other than `Never`: `Literal[True]` and `Literal[False]`.
 As such, although both its subtypes are closed, `bool` itself cannot be considered a closed type.
 Similarly, attempting to subclass the `Eggs` enum in the following example will lead to an exception at runtime, and type checkers should treat all enum classes as implicitly `@final`.
-Nonetheless, the `Eggs` type cannot be considered closed, as it has three proper subtypes (`Literal[Eggs.A]`, `Literal[Eggs.B]` and `Literal[Eggs.C]`):
+Nonetheless, the `Eggs` type cannot be considered closed, as it has three proper subtypes other than `Never`:
+`Literal[Eggs.A]`, `Literal[Eggs.B]` and `Literal[Eggs.C]`.

 ```py
 from enum import Enum, auto